Here’s why you don’t want to opt out of the job interview process too early.

 - Greater appreciation for where you are now

-- Better understanding of how other companies function
+- A better understanding of how other companies function

-- Potential for future referrals inside or outside the company
+- The potential for future referrals inside or outside the company

 And there are probably hundreds of other reasons to see the interview process through until the end before you opt out or nicely turn down the offer.
 The only down-side was the time you lost learning these things.

 You can’t get the offer and a real option to negotiate a higher salary if you don’t continue in the interview process.